 Want to know what’s in my camera bag?
 In this post I talk about the DSLR and mirrorless cameras I use, plus lenses, tripods, and other photography equipment I carry to the Disney Parks and on other travel we do.
-This post has become an annual “tradition” this time of year in response to reader questions, and so you know what to include (or note include) on your Christmas lists.
+This post has become an annual “tradition” this time of year in response to reader questions, and so you know what to include (or not include) on your gear wish lists.

 Looking at posts about what’s inside the camera bags of other photographers is something I really enjoy, even if it’s ultimately destructive behavior.
 First, because it reminds me how photography isn’t necessarily unhip–that’s just me.
 Other photographers have bags that are practically curated, with cool stuff like leather-bound journals of field notes and those hipster instant cameras.
 By contrast, my bag is very utilitarian.
 (Although on a mysterious note, I did recently find a pair of socks in one of the pockets and I still have no clue how they get there.)